-This is a painkiller that’s breathed in.
-It is sometimes used during painful procedures, such as a bone marrow test or dressing change.
-Gas and air is only available in hospitals.
+This is a painkiller that you breathe in.
+You sometimes have it before procedures, such as a bone marrow test or a dressing change, to reduce pain.
+It is only available in some hospitals.

-After surgery, some people may have a continuous dose of painkiller given into a vein (intravenously) through a pump.
-This is called patient-controlled analgesia (PCA).
-It is only used in hospital for short-term pain control.
+After surgery, some people may have a painkiller given into a vein through a pump.
+It is used for short-term pain control.

 Having a syringe pump